Download This Sample

 Table of Contents

-Malcolm X is a prominent African-American civil rights activist and Muslim minister who introduced black nationalism and racial pride during the 1950s and 60s.
-See the fact file below for more information on Malcolm X or alternatively download our comprehensive worksheet pack to utilise within the classroom or home environment.
+Malcolm X is a prominent African-American civil rights activist and Muslim minister who introduced black nationalism and African pride during the 1950s and 60s.
+See the fact file below for more information on Malcolm X or alternatively download our comprehensive worksheet pack to utilize within the classroom or home environment.

-- Malcolm X was born on May 19, 1925, in Omaha, Nebraska.
-He was fourth of the eight children of Louise and Earl Little.
-His father was an avid supporter and member of the Universal Negro Improvement Movement.
-He supported Marcus Garvey, a known black nationalist leader.
-Malcolm X’s family experienced number of harassments from the Ku Klux Klan and other factions such as the Black Legion due to Earl’s civil rights activism.
+- On May 19, 1925, Malcolm X was born in Omaha, Nebraska.
+He was the fourth of the seven children of Louise and Earl Little.
+His father was an avid supporter and member of the Universal Negro Improvement Movement, and he supported Marcus Garvey, a known Pan-African nationalist leader.
+Malcolm X’s family experienced several harassments from the Ku Klux Klan and other factions such as the Black Legion due to Earl’s civil rights activism.

 - In 1931, Malcolm’s father was found dead in the street across the municipal streetcar tracks.
-Six years later, his mother was admitted to a mental institution due to trauma and depression where she stayed for 24 years.
+His mother was admitted to Kalamazoo State Hospital six years later due to trauma and depression, where she stayed for 24 years.
 Meanwhile, Malcolm and his siblings were sent to foster families.

-- By 1938, Malcolm X was sent to the juvenile detention home in mason, Michigan.
+- By 1938, Malcolm X was sent to the juvenile detention home in Mason, Michigan.
 He stayed with a white couple who treated him well.
-Later on, he attended the Mason High School where he excelled both academically and socially.
+Later on, he attended Mason High School, where he excelled academically and socially.

-- At the age of 15, Malcolm dropped out of school after his encounter with his English teacher.
-Malcolm thought of himself of being a lawyer but the teacher told him to be realistic and consider carpentry instead.
+- At the age of 15, Malcolm dropped out of school after encountering his English teacher.
+Malcolm thought of being a lawyer, but the teacher told him to be realistic and consider carpentry instead.

 - He moved to Boston with his sister Ella.
 Malcolm worked at the Roseland Ballroom.
-Later on, he became acquainted with drug seller in the underground streets of Boston.
+Later on, he became acquainted with drug sellers in the underground streets of Boston.

-- Malcolm X was arrested in 1946 for larceny.
-He was sentenced with 10 years imprisonment.
-Most of his time in prison was spent in reading books while his siblings joined the Nation of Islam.
+- Malcolm X was arrested in 1946 for robbery, and he was sentenced to 10 years imprisonment.
+Most of his time in prison was spent reading books while his siblings joined the Nation of Islam.

-- In 1952, he converted to the Nation of Islam with the idea that black Americans should have their own state separate from white Americans for them to gain freedom, justice, and equality.
+- In 1952, he converted to the Nation of Islam with the idea that black Americans should have their state separate from white Americans to gain freedom, justice, and equality.